mojtabakaviani/sqltools/README.md

 # SqlTools
-SQL syntax highlighting and completion Visual Studio
+SQL syntax highlighting and completion for Visual Studio